 So why should you market in real-time on Twitter?
 Ideally, your aims should cover the following:

-- Acquisition: to increase your audience, community and customers;
+- Acquisition: to increase your audience, community, and applicants;

-- Retention: to keep (and in a way “nurture”) your existing audience, community and customers;
+- Retention: to keep (and in a way “nurture”) your existing audience, community, and employees;

-- Customer Service: to provide service to your audience, community and customers.
+- Customer Service: to provide service to your audience, community, and candidates.

 - Awareness: this is two-fold:

 - Awareness of your strengths and presence in your industry vertical;

 - (optional) To place yourself as a reputable and trusted source of related and/or interesting content (informative or humorous).

 Notice how I used the words “audience” and “community” before “candidates” – employer branding isn’t all about selling your jobs, and if you currently see Twitter as only your marketplace, then perhaps it is not the right platform for you.
 Like I said previously, Twitter belongs to the consumer, but not everyone on Twitter will be your consumer.
 However, even if you’ve convinced somebody to listen to what you have to say and they then follow you, that’s one victory for you even if it doesn’t end up in a sale – never underestimate the power of goodwill and word of mouth, especially on Twitter.